 HistoryThe City of Keizer has never had a tax-supported public library.
 So over 25 years ago, three local teachers started a small volunteer library, primarily for the benefit of children.
-Located in Keizer City Hall, it was known as the Keizer Reading Connection.
+Located then in Keizer City Hall, it was known as the Keizer Reading Connection.
 Books were available on Saturday mornings. (more)

-In 1996, Reading Connection became a 501(c)(3) non-profit corporation.
+In 1996, the Keizer Reading Connection became a 501(c)(3) non-profit corporation.
 In 1999, Reading Connection moved to the Keizer Heritage Center and was renamed Keizer Community Library.
 Now with over 12,000 books, videos, DVDs, large print books and books on tape, etc., there is something for everyone - children, youth and adults - to enjoy!